UltraMessaging/mcs_json_print/README.md

   </connector>
   ...
 ````
-* In the above-referenced properties file, specify the desired name of the output file
+* In the "mcs.properties" file, specify the desired name of the output file
 that the plugin should write the JSON data to.
-For example:
+Here's an example "mcs.properties" file:
 ````
 outFilePath=/tmp/tst.json
 ````